-- In the Northern hemisphere, influenza activity in temperate countries remained at inter-epidemic levels and was elevated in Western Africa (due to B viruses), one country in Middle Africa (due to A(H3N2) viruses), Western Asia (due to A(H1N1)pdm09 viruses), Southern Asia (due to A(H1N1)pdm09 and B viruses), South East Asia (due to A(H1N1)pdm09 viruses) and one country in Central America (due to A(H3N2) viruses).
-Activity increased in some countries in Middle Africa, Western Asia, and Southern Asia. - In the Southern hemisphere, influenza activity was elevated in some countries in South America (due to A(H3N2) and B viruses), Eastern Africa (due to A(H1N1)pdm09 and B viruses), and one country in Oceania, Melanesia, and Polynesia (due to A viruses).
-Increased activity was reported in one country.
-Tropical South America, but similar or declined in all other reporting countries.
+- In the Northern hemisphere, influenza activity in temperate countries remained at inter-epidemic levels.
+Activity was elevated in some countries in Western Africa (due mostly to A(H3N2) and B viruses), Middle Africa (due mostly to A(H3N2) viruses), Western Asia (due mostly to A(H1N1)pdm09 viruses), Southern Asia (due mostly to A(H1N1)pdm09 viruses) and Central America and the Caribbean (due mostly to A(H3N2) viruses).
+Activity increased in some countries in Western Africa, Middle Africa and Southern Asia. - In the Southern hemisphere, influenza activity remained elevated in some countries in South America (due to B viruses), Eastern Africa (due to A and B viruses) and Oceania Melanesia Polynesia (due to influenza A).
+Increased activity was reported in one country in Oceania Melanesia Polynesia and Eastern Africa.
+SARS-CoV-2 inclusion requirement not most No data 11-20% > 30%